viames/pair/README.md

 Pair is simple and fast, few frills, maybe none.
 It was written with simplicity in mind, while trying to achieve the most frequent needs of web applications.
 It implements [Model-View-Controller](https://en.wikipedia.org/wiki/Model-View-Controller) pattern and a search friendly [route logic](https://github.com/Viames/Pair/wiki/Router) by default.

+Everyone knows that you do not need a truck to go shopping.
+You do not even need the car to go and buy the newspaper at the nearby newsstand.
+You need the right medium for everything.

+If you’re already tired of starting a new web project due to the complexity of the famous frameworks used around, you should take a look at Pair.
+For a small or medium web project, it fits really well.

 #### ActiveRecord

 Pair allows the creation of objects related to each respective database table using the [ActiveRecord class](https://github.com/Viames/Pair/wiki/ActiveRecord).
 Objects retrieved from the DB are cast in both directions to the required type (int, bool, DateTime, float, csv).
 See [Automatic properties cast](https://github.com/Viames/Pair/wiki/ActiveRecord#automatic-properties-cast) page in the wiki.